booni3/vapor-queue-manager/README.md

 How it works:

-- We have copied the database queue driver implementation from Laravel.
-When you push a job to the queue, it now pushes to your jobs table instead.
+- The SqsQueue class has been overwritten.
+Now when you dispatch a job it will go into our jobs table.
+This acts as the buffer between your system and SQS.
 - A command (job:push) runs every minute in a while-loop, and picks up eligible jobs from the table to dispatch to SQS.
+The job is immediately deleted from the table.
 - As a job finises or fails the throttle/funnel parameters are updated.
 - All throttle/funnel values are stored in cache